Gulfstream Aerospace

 Navigation-by-category mismatch

-Early tab-based navigation organised controls by system type (Lighting, Climate, Entertainment).
-Crew consistently navigated by location intent — "I want to change the forward galley" — not by system intent.
-The floor plan metaphor resolved this fundamentally.
+Early tab-based navigation organised controls by system type.
+Crew consistently navigated by location intent — "I want to change the forward galley."
+The floor plan metaphor resolved this.

 ● Major